 We’re going to start by talking about getting a balanced diet, and optimizing your nutrient intake.

-If you’re on the journey to become a parent then it will help to get all your body systems functioning as well as possible, especially your hormones.
+If you are looking to get pregnant it’s important to get all your body systems functioning as well as possible, especially your hormones.
 All our body systems are interrelated, and what we eat, how we digest food is at the heart of how every cell in the body functions, including our reproductive cells.

 Eating well throughout the day will help you get the right level of nutrients to get your body in the best shape to support a healthy pregnancy.